didierverna/tfm-validate/README.md

 (net.didierverna.tfm-validate:nickname-package)
 ```

-You may now check the validity of a TFM file by doing:
+You may now check the validity of a font file by doing:
 ```
-(tfm-validate:invalidate-font "/some/file.tfm")
+(tfm-validate:invalidate-font "/some/font/file.tfm")
 ```
 If the file is valid, this function returns `nil`.
 Otherwise, it returns a
 list of encountered warnings and errors (Common Lisp conditions are first
 class objects).

-You may also call the function `invalidate-directory` to get TFM compliance
+You may also call the function `invalidate-directory` to get non-compliance
 reports for a whole directory tree.

 Finally, use the function `invalidate-texlive` to generate a website full of